qkhn95/marketing-refactor/README.md

 <img src="./assets/screenshots/search-engine-optimization-after.jpg">

+If user now presses Social Engine Optimization on top of page this leads him to Social Engine Optimization on the page.

 ### 3 - Adding ALT attributes to images

 Looking through the code you can see there are no "alt" attributes to the images on the webpage.
 I have gone through each image and added an alt attribute.
 This can make it clear to users the purpose of the image.